hsnlab/escape/pox/ext/doc/source/index.rst

 If the request is in a file it's more convenient to give it with the ``--service`` initial parameter and not bother with the REST-API.

+If you want to initiate the Mininet-based infrastructure layer and use ESCAPE as the local orchestrator you can use the ``--agent`` flag.

+With ``--agent`` flag ESCAPEv2 will initiate the ROS API for communication with upper layers instead of initiate the upper Service Layer.
+Note to mention that this flag also effects on different parts of the ESCAPEv2's operation therefore it is not equivalent with the pair of ``--full --rosapi``!

 An additional configuration file can be given with the ``--config`` flag.
 The configuration file is loaded during initialization and ESCAPEv2 only updates